In recent times resort residence developers in Southeast Asia have moved their focus from beach destinations to the region’s urban hubs

 With its mix of urban zones, green space and coastlines, the island city is fertile ground for luxury resort residences.
 Mega-scale projects like Sentosa Bay and Marina Bay Sands helped redefine the concept, and a slew of developments—including PropertyGuru Asia Property Awards (Singapore) 2019 winners Parc Clematis and Watercove—continue to follow suit across the region.
 And yet it is another of the region’s major metropolises that have welcomed two of 2019’s most anticipated urban resort residences.

 Located on opposing sides of Bangkok’s snaking Chao Phraya River, the Four Seasons Private Residences and 146-unit The Residences at Mandarin Oriental Bangkok—the first of its kind in Asia—have set a new benchmark for luxury in the Thai capital.
 Alongside other notable launches in recent years, including Magnolias Waterfront Residences and Banyan Tree Residences Riverside, the projects have refocused affluent investor attention on what is, after decades of neglect, again one of the city’s most in-demand locales.
 Naturally, they command some of the highest prices in the Thai capital.
-Larger units at both average about THB400,000 (USD13,200) per square metre, according to Marciano Birjmohun, managing director and co-founder of Thailand-based property consultancy firm DMRD and longstanding Thailand Property Awards judge.
+Larger units at both average about THB400,000 (USD13,200) per square metre, according to Marciano Birjmohun, former managing director and co-founder of Thailand-based property consultancy firm DMRD and longstanding Thailand Property Awards judge.